InHouse-Banana/DataScientistChallenge/README.md

 -  Stage 1 - Import data, evaluate its quality and peformed feature selection, that was done in the `00_ExploratoryAnalysis_ETL.ipynb` files, in particular:
 	- Discarded features with multiple nan's or that aren't explained by the data dictionary.
+	- Discarded `PAY`features as they added multiple categories with few or no elements.
 	- Identified numerical outliers, which were kept in place to allow establishing a model baseline.
 Discarding these numerical outliers could be done in a third pass of the model.
-	- The combinations of categories with few elements, were kept in the first pass.
+	- Combinations of categoriese.g. `sex`, `education` and `marriage`, with few elements, were kept in the first pass.
 However, these combinations of categories hampered the model's performance, hence they were discarded in the second iteration of the model.
 	- Created a new feature `BAL_AMT = BILL_AMT - PAY_AMT`, and dropped  `BILL_AMT`, `PAY_AMT`.
 Having this feature should capture the same information and also make the model training faster by having one less feature to train on.
 	- One-hot encoded the categorical features before splitting the dataset into train/test.
 This way, the encoder has access to all the categorical features in the set.
 Regardless, the encoder has the option `handle_unknown='ignore'`, allowing the encoder to manage possibly unknown categories inside of the categorical features.